Watts Commercial Finance Ltd Privacy Notice

 - 9. Data destruction agencies

-- 11. Third party companies and organisations who offer services that may be of assistance to you where we cannot provide the service you require (in this instance, we would only ever share your personal data with your prior permission).
+- 12. Third party companies and organisations who offer services that may be of assistance to you where we cannot provide the service you require.

 For further information on how your information is used, how we maintain the security of your information and your rights to access/alter and change information we hold about you, please contact email@example.com